Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 bunch of green onions, diced

-MEAT: Top sirloin is an excellent choice for this dish as it is both relatively inexpensive and tender.
 You can also use a higher-quality steak such as New York or rib-eye, but I typically reserve those for a steak dinner that isn’t coated in a sauce.
-Do not use a more muscular cut of meat like stew meat, as the quick cooking time in the skillet does not allow for the toughness in the meat to break down.

-How to Make This Teriyaki Steak Bites Recipe
+How To Make This Teriyaki Steak Bites Recipe

 STEP ONE: Set out the steak at least 30 minutes before cooking.
 Cut into bite-sized pieces.